TejaswiPonnamanda/DataScienceProject/README.md

 Pre-requiste Knowledge
 Price price follows a linear relationship with several parameters like diameter, quantity of cheese, veg or non veg, pizza toppings.
 Therefore Simple Linear Regression can be applied to estimate the price of the pizza.

-Train Data Set: sample_data.csv containing columns like cost, diameter, toppings etc
+Train Data Set: pizza_v1.csv,pizza_v2.csv containing columns

 # How It works
 # 1.Data Collection